 Blind Willie was born in Georgia in 1898 (or thereabouts).
-He was a traveling blues musician but was never commercially successful.
+He was a traveling blues musician, never commercially successful.
 He died in 1959.
 Michael Gray calls him “the last unrecognized superstar of the blues.”
-His name rose to prominence after many modern musicians covered his songs, most notably the Allman Brothers cover of Statesboro Blues.
-Bob Dylan covered his Broke Down Engine on his World Gone Wrong album (Dylan also mimics the knuckle-wraps on the guitar from McTell’s version, a nice touch).
+His name rose to prominence after many modern musicians covered his songs, most notably the Allman Brothers version of Statesboro Blues.
+Bob Dylan covered his Broke Down Engine on his World Gone Wrong album.
+(Dylan also mimics the knuckle-wraps on the guitar from McTell’s version, a nice touch.).
 See the Blind Willie McTell entry on Wikipedia for more information on the Dylan and McTell connection.

 Dylan wrote Blind Willie McTell in 1983, just before the recording sessions for Infidels.
-He recorded many times (21 according to www.bjorner.com), but Dylan decided not to include it.
+He recorded it many times (twenty-one times, according to www.bjorner.com), but Dylan decided not to include it.
 Maybe he thought Man of Peace was the better song (haha).

 Anyway, a version was finally released on The Bootleg Series Volumes 1-3, which caused quite the sensation at the time in the Dylan community.
 That version features Dylan on piano and Mark Knopfler, of Dire Straits fame, on guitar.

 I think it’s fair to say it was the quality of the song not the quality of the performance that excited most Dylan fans.
 I mean, the performance is alright I guess, but kind of blah.